AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ---
-title: Ingesting Content into Target in Content Transfer Tool
+title: Ingesting Content into Target
-description: Ingesting Content into Target in Content Transfer Tool
+description: Ingesting Content into Target
 ---

 # Ingesting Content into Target {#ingesting-content}